Green Zone

+The Green Zone (المنطقة الخضراء), formally Karradat Mariam (كرادة مريم), is a 10 km2 area in the Karkh district of central Baghdad, Iraq.
+It is the seat of the government of Iraq, home to government offices, ministries, state institutions, diplomatic missions, and palaces.

 History

+Pre-2003

-The Green Zone was a heavily fortified zone in the center of the Iraqi capital that served as the headquarters of successive Iraqi regimes.
+The International Zone was a heavily fortified zone in the center of the Iraqi capital that served as the headquarters of successive Iraqi regimes.
 It was the administrative center for the Ba'ath Party.
-The area was not originally home to the villas of government officials though it was the location of a number of military bases, government ministries, and presidential palaces inhabited by Saddam Hussein and his family.
+The area was not originally home to the villas of government officials, though it was the location of a number of military bases, government ministries, and presidential palaces inhabited by Saddam Hussein and his family.
 The largest of these was the Republican Palace that was President Saddam Hussein's primary seat of power.
 The area is also known as Karradat Mariam, so named for a locally famous woman who helped the poor people of Baghdad.

+Invasion of Iraq (2003)

 The area was taken by US military forces in April 2003 in some of the heaviest fighting during the capture of Baghdad.
 In the lead-up to the US invasion of Iraq, Saddam and many high status residents of the area were evacuated because of the anticipated aerial bombardment of the area by US forces.
 Most of the remaining residents fled as US ground forces closed in on the Iraqi capital out of a fear of arrest by Coalition forces or possible reprisals by disgruntled Iraqis.
 Some of the original inhabitants who did not flee continued to live in the area but many are also undocumented squatters referred to as the "215 Apartments".

 Coalition airstrikes at the outset of the fighting left a sizable number of buildings in central Baghdad abandoned.
 The Coalition Provisional Authority administrators who arrived on the heels of the forward invading forces decided they were ideal for use by Coalition administrators.
 Jay Garner, head of the reconstruction team, set up his headquarters in the former Republican Palace; other villas were taken by groups of government officials and private contractors.
 Eventually some five thousand officials and civil contractors settled in the area.

 The abandoned buildings were not only attractive to Coalition forces, but also to homeless Iraqis.
 Among these were individuals who had lost their homes in the conflict, but most were urban poor who had been homeless or lived in slums before the war and saw moving into the abandoned houses as a sizable increase in their standard of living.
 They felt that since they were not Ba'athist, they had as much right to the vacated houses as the Coalition authorities.
-As of 2009, there continued to be some five thousand of these Iraqis living in the Green Zone.
+As of 2009, there continued to be some five thousand of these Iraqis living in the International Zone.